 The focus of the PC Architecture Committee

+The PC Architecture Committee focuses on architecture using precast reinforced concrete (PC) components as the main structural member (PC architecture).
 The construction methods involved have diverged into many branches but the main methods being used presently are ① the wall-precast reinforced concrete (W-PC) construction method, ② the framed wall precast reinforced concrete (WR-PC) construction method, ③ the rigid-frame precast reinforced concrete (R-PC) construction method, and ④ the precast reinforced concrete encased steel frame (SR-PC) construction method.